nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to list clients/products.
 2. Sellah shows a list of clients/products.
 3. User requests to edit a specific client/product in the list.
-4. User enters the new data.
-5. Sellah edits the client/product.
+4. Sellah edits the client/product.

    Use case ends.